 Cleaning the Leaves

-Dust can block sunlight and reduce photosynthesis.
-Wipe leaves with a damp cloth every few weeks to keep them clean and shiny.
+Dust on the leaves can block the sunlight and stop it from photosynthezising properly.
+So wipe the leaves every few weeks to keep them clean.

 Repotting